Contents

 from

-Oskar Schindler During World War II
+Oskar Schindler during World War II

 Oskar Schindler took over the "Rekord'' enterprise in Zablocie using the power of the German invasion troops as a trustee.
 He also made artillery shells, therefore his factory was considered an important component of the war effort.
 He then employed over 1000 Jewish concentration camp prisoners, which led to their life being spared by the Nazi regime.